Who we are, what we do, and why we were formed.

-The 12 provincial and territorial engineering regulators that we work for
+The 12 provincial and territorial engineering regulators that we support.

-Recommendations on professional requirements, programs for members of the regulators, assessment tools for international graduates
+Recommendations on professional requirements, programs for members of the regulators, and assessment tools for international graduates.

-Consensus positions on key issues relating to the public interest
+Consensus positions of the engineering regulators on key issues relating to the public interest.

 Engineers Canada leads a number of initiatives that encourage youth to discover their passion for engineering.

 Engaging and retaining Indigenous peoples in the engineering profession.

 Increasing the participation of women in the engineering profession.

 Providing practical information to international engineering graduates on becoming part of the Canadian engineering profession.

 Graduating students’ familiarity with the profession, initial motivations, future plans, and undergraduate experiences.

 Looking at current supply and demand for engineers and projects to the year 2025.